gsieben/GeoGab-RuntimeMeter/readme.md

 # Installation
 Download the source of my library and unpack it into your libs folder.
 Include the library with `#define <GeoGab*RuntimeMeter*.h>`.

+Or use the library dependencies in Visual Studio Code including PlatformIO:

+lib_deps =
+      gsieben/GeoGab RuntimeMeter @ ~1.0.1

 # License information